joshbeam/source.frontendcollisionblog/_posts/2015-08-15-3-reasons-you-should-not-be-using-foreach.markdown

 # Conclusion

-You'll notice one of the overarching concepts of all these three methods is that they all very easily take the "functional route" of returning a value.
+You'll notice one of the overarching concepts of all these three methods is that they all take the "functional route", where they don't necessarily require the manual creation of additional state.
 It is possible to introduce side effects within these methods, however, they don't **primarily rely on side effects to function**.
 In other words, you'll see that `Array.prototype.forEach` primarly relies on side effects. **It never returns a value other than `undefined` unless you explicity force it to**.

 Why am I referring to functional programming in the context of JavaScript, which is clearly *not* a functional programming language?
 Well, to quote the <a href="https://en.wikipedia.org/wiki/Functional_programming">omniscient Wikipedia article on functional programming</a>: